-In this document, all terms appearing in italics are defined terms with special meanings which are explained in the 'Definitions' section, starting on page 91.
+In this document, all terms appearing in italics are defined terms with special meanings which are explained in the 'Definitions' section, starting on page 89.
+Some definitions are explained in the product sections for Zurich Income Safeguard and Zurich Business Expenses, for easier referencing.

-We are Zurich Australia Limited
+'We' are Zurich Australia Limited